dnarvaez27/JavaScript-Graphics/src/progress/round/README.md

 # Round Progress
-This library creates a graphical rounded progress in a easy way, implementing an HTML Canvas.
+This library creates a graphical rounded progress in an easy way, implementing an HTML Canvas.
 <small>
 > **Important:** This library was made using Custom Elements, from Web Components, which is ONLY supported in Chrome, Opera and Safari.
     Firefox is developing its support and Edge is considering.